-When installing pressure-treated lumber in your outdoor building projects, the directions usually call for the lumber to be installed with gaps between the wood.
-It is recommended, however, that you install each board so that it is butted against the next board as tightly as possible.
+When installing pressure-treated lumber in your outdoor building projects, we recommend each board is installed so that it is butted against the next board as tightly as possible.
 This is because as the wood begins to dry and the shrinkage occurs, the gaps will appear between the boards.
 You will also want to take into consideration how long the lumber has been sitting around your building site before you use it.
 If it has been sitting around for more than a short period of time, you will want to leave a small gap because the shrinkage will be minimized due to the drying that has already occurred.

 Take safety precautions when working with and cutting pressure-treated lumber or lumber of any kind, by wearing a dust mask, goggles and safety gloves.